 Primary Versus Equal

 To complicate matters even further, there can be a structure within a polyamorous relationship that people new to the lifestyle may not be aware of.
 Some want to have a primary partner, one they treat like a spouse, who they share a house with, pay bills with, and spend the majority of their time with.
-The relationships outside that main relationship are all secondary, but they are acknowledged and there are no secrets.
+Relationships outside the main relationship are all secondary.
+Still, the partners acknowledge these relationships and there are no secrets.
 For others, every relationship is considered equals, so no one partner is considered more important than any other.
 Polyamory is about open communication, love on terms that work for everyone involved, and most importantly respect.
-When a married couple has partners on the side, as long as everyone is aware of each other, things can move along peacefully and within certain boundaries.
+Things can move along peacefully and within certain boundaries.
+This can even be true when a married couple has partners on the side.

 One of the ways that people make these relationships work is by setting some very clear boundaries at the start.
-For example, a married couple might agree that each person can have a relationship outside the marriage but don’t want to see or hear about their spouse’s extra-marital relationship.
+This is really the theme for all of our polyamorous relationship rules.
+For example, a married couple might agree that each person can have a relationship outside the marriage.
+But they don't want to see or hear about their spouse's extra-marital relationship.
 This is a boundary.
-Some couples like to talk about the experiences they have with other people, while others accept what is going on but prefer not to know details.
+Some couples like to talk about the experiences they have with other people.
+Conversely, others accept what is going on but prefer not to know details.
 Find out what works for you so you can share this information and set boundaries to keep everyone happy.

-When it comes to poly dating rules, boundaries go a long way.
-Don’t expect instant success; these relationships are unique and a little trial and error may be necessary.
-Everyone has different emotional needs and your needs might be in conflict with someone else’s.
+When it comes to polyamorous relationship rules, boundaries go a long way.
+Don't expect instant success; these relationships are unique and a little trial and error may be necessary.
+Everyone has different emotional needs and your needs might be in conflict with someone else's.
 Being clear and direct with partners can help you create a perfect balance that works for everyone.